fetimo/leif/README.md

 It does this by counting the average power consumption while your MacBook is charging.
 Data is saved locally and can be reset at any time.

+It can also use this data to tell you when to charge in the near future to minimise your carbon impact.

 CO2 data is provided by the National Grid via https://carbonintensity.org.uk.

 I tried to use permacomputing principles while developing this by: